EvolvingLMMs-Lab/lmms-eval/docs/lmms-eval-0.3.md

             ```

-        **c.
-WER:** Applied to some Audio Speech Recognition (ASR) tasks.

     4. **Aggregate results:**
     After evaluating each data instance, we aggregate the individual results to generate the overall evaluation metrics.
-Finally, we provide a summary table that consolidates all the evaluation results, similar to the one in Google’s Gemini report.
+Finally, we provide a summary table that consolidates all the evaluation results, similar to the one in [Google’s Gemini report](https://arxiv.org/abs/2312.11805).
     5. **Grouped Tasks:**
     For tasks with multiple subsets, we group all subset tasks together.
 For example, the AirBench-Chat dataset includes 4 subsets: sound, music, speech, mixed.
 By running `--task air_bench_chat`, all 4 subsets can be evaluated together, eliminating the need to specify each subset individually.
 We summarize all the grouped task names in Table 1.
 This pipeline ensures a thorough and standardized evaluation process for Audio, facilitating consistent and reliable performance assessment across various tasks and datasets.
         - The code specifically demonstrates an example yaml file of task grouping.